-It’s always best to talk with your doctor or a mental health professional as a first line of defense.
-But sometimes, you may need or want to seek alternative therapies in addition to more traditional therapies, like counseling and medication.
+It’s always best to talk with your doctor or a mental health professional as a first action.
+But sometimes, you may need or want to seek alternative coping methods in addition to more traditional therapies.

 Read on to learn about a few research-backed natural remedies for anxiety.
 They may help you find relief for anxious feelings.

-You probably know that chamomile is a common herbal tea ingredient.
-Some people drink chamomile tea because of the taste.
-Others may find it helps soothe and calm the mind.
+Chamomile is a common herbal tea ingredient.
+Some people drink chamomile tea because of the taste, while others may find it helps soothe and calm the mind.

 Given that, should you try it out?
-It may be worth a shot.
+It may be worth it.
 A chamomile tea drinking ritual is unlikely to have any side effects, so you don’t have to worry about it doing more harm than good.

 Cannabidiol (CBD) is becoming increasingly popular, in part due to emerging research suggesting that it can help lower anxiety levels.
-While researchers don’t totally understand the link between CBD and anxiety, what we do know is promising.
+While researchers do not totally understand the link between CBD and anxiety, current research is promising.

 - post-traumatic stress disorder